-When it comes to how much alcohol is healthy for adults to consume, you may have heard the oft-stated recommendation that it’s generally safe for most women to have one drink of alcohol per day and for most men to have drinks two daily.
+When it comes to how much alcohol is healthy for adults to consume, you may have heard the oft-stated recommendation that it’s generally safe for most women to have one drink of alcohol per day and for most men to have two drinks daily.
 But if you have osteoporosis or low bone density (osteopenia), is it still safe to drink alcohol?

 Osteoporosis is a degenerative disease that causes bones to be weakened and thinned to the point that they can fracture more easily.
 Alcohol can play a role in how dense bones are, the speed with which bone cells rebuild, and how your body absorbs important bone-forming nutrients.
 Alcohol consumption can be an important consideration when it comes to osteoporosis prevention and management.